 Intermapper helps you display your IT environment “as it truly is”, with limitless map topology layouts, icons, and background images to choose from.
 You can lay out devices on a Google Earth map, floor plan, or a building map.
 You’re the artist, and Intermapper is the canvas, so you can make your maps helpful to you.

 5. More than mapping

-If your network mapping tool can only do mapping, you’ll need to purchase separate tools for your monitoring, alerting, and other everyday network management necessities.
+If your network map tool can only do mapping, you’ll need to purchase separate tools for your monitoring, alerting, and other everyday network management necessities.
 While it’s somewhat common to have several monitoring tools, having to purchase a separate mapping tool isn’t ideal—especially if you don’t have to.

 Intermapper combines network mapping, monitoring, NetFlow analysis, and alerting into one affordable, powerful tool.

 Related Content: Finding Your Way: Mapping Your Network to Improve Manageability

 6. Cross-platform functionality

 As more organizations invest in the cloud, you can rest assured that Intermapper will give you the visibility you need into your entire IT technology stack, whether it’s on-premises, in the cloud, or a hybrid of both.

 Knowing your peers use and love a certain tool gives you confidence to try it out yourself.
 Intermapper consistently receives high praise for its unique and sophisticated mapping abilities on sites like G2Crowd and Capterra.